cannuri/Roocabulary/roocabulary.md

 The regret of blindly accepting Roo Code-generated code without reviewing it.
 *"I Rooployed too soon… now I have Roogrets."*

-### Roocabulary *(ˈruː-kæb-jʊ-lɛr-i)* *(noun)*
-The complete collection of words, phrases, and jargon used in Roo Code development.
-A must-have for every Rooveloper.
-*"Before diving into Roo Code, make sure to study the Roocabulary!"*

 ### Roolease *(ˈruː-liːs)* *(noun)*
 A new version of Roo Code, often bringing groundbreaking improvements.
 *"The latest Roolease added an incredible new debugging feature!"*